+Feast of the Most Holy Rosary+

 - Canon 1812 tells us that acts issuing from the Roman Pontiff and the Roman Curia during the exercise of their office and entered as proof in ecclesiastical courts “prove the facts asserted,” (Can.
 1816), and force the judge to pronounce in favor of the party producing the document, (commentary by Revs.
 Woywod-Smith.
 The Roman Curia, strictly speaking, is the ensemble of departments or ministries which assist the sovereign pontiff in the government of the Universal Church.
 These are the Roman Congregations, the tribunals, and the offices of the Roman Curia.)

 - “Proof to the contrary is not admitted against Letters of the Roman Pontiff bearing his signature,” (Rev. Amleto Cicognani, Canon Law, 1935; p.
 626, ft. note.
-This is considered an absolute presumption.)
+This is irrefutable evidence, superior to an absolute presumption.)
 Documents entered into the Acta Apostolic Sedis do not need to be submitted in the original or be an authenticated copy, (Can.
 1819).

 Kelly also quotes Rev. Wuellner, who teaches: